 Definitions: Refers to the complexity of the implementation that may reduce the sustainability of the solution.

-Examples: The full use of the solution requires manual work, for example, with bills, new application or application interface to get the required information or replaces existing individual routines with a more integrated approach, thus helping your organization with mobility management.
+Examples: The full use of the solution requires manual work, such as bills, new applications or application interfaces to get the required information or replaces existing individual routines with a more integrated approach, thus helping your organization with mobility management.

 Definitions: The average mobility costs for users.
 One of the aspects in the attractiveness of the area where the customer organization is located.

 Examples: The solution replaced more costly mobility solutions while still fulfilling the needs of employees and customers of your organization, or for instance, offers reduced mobility costs with combined ticketing during events.

-Definitions: Increased ability to utilize travelling time for other tasks compared to the mode of transport your employees or customers usually use for the trips to your premises or back from your premises.
+Definitions: Increased ability to utilize traveling time for other tasks compared to the mode of transport your employees or customers usually use for the trips to your premises or back from your premises.
 One of the aspects in the attractiveness of the area where the customer organization is located.

-Examples: The solution freed traveller’s hands for working or shopping online while travelling, or for example, the solution is flexible enough to combine picking up children from day-care or groceries on their way home.
+Examples: The solution freed travelers’ hands for working or shopping online while traveling.
+For example, the solution is flexible enough to combine picking up children from daycare or groceries on their way home.

 Definitions: The physical and mental well-being of the employee or customer of the organization.
 Also, the opportunity for active mobility is used as a proxy for the quality of the public spaces, which is one of the aspects in the attractiveness of the area where the customer organization is located.

 Examples: The solution increased your possibilities to use human-powered modes of transport, for example, by adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.